 Most of the performance systems discussed above takes musical notation (MusicXML, MIDI, etc.) or inexpressive audio as input.
 They have to figures out the expressive intention of the composer by analyzing the score.
-But another type of computer expressive performance has a big advantage over the previous described ones, by combining computer composition and expressive performance, the performance module can receive the composition intention directly from the composition module.
+But another type of computer expressive performance has a big advantage over the previous ones, by combining computer composition and expressive performance, the performance module can receive the composition intention directly from the composition module.
 Ossia \cite{61} and pMIMACS \cite{pmimacs} are two examples of this category.
-This approach provides great possibility for creativity, but they can only play their own composition, which limits it range of application.
+This approach provides great possibility for creativity, but can only play their own composition, which limits its range of application.

 \section{Additional Specialties}

-Most expressive performance systems implicitly or explicitly generate piano performance, because it's relatively easy to collect training samples for piano, and piano sound is relatively easy to synthesize.
+Most expressive performance systems implicitly or explicitly generate piano performance, because it's relatively easy to collect training samples for piano, and a piano sound is relatively easy to synthesize.
 Yet, some systems generate music in other instruments, such as saxophone \cite{40, 41, 42}, trumpet \cite{24, 25}, flute \cite{39} and drums \cite{56}.
-These systems requires extra effort in creating instrument models in training, generation and synthesizing.
-Y.-H Kuo et al. \cite{profsu} also propsed a way to re-synthsize individual notes into a performance with smooth timbre variation, but the work focus more on sub-note level timbre systhsis.
+These systems require extra effort in creating instrument models in training from, generation and synthesis of expressive music.
+Y.-H Kuo et al. \cite{profsu} also proposed a way to re-synthsize individual notes into a performance with smooth timbre variation, but they focused more on sub-note level timbre synthesis.

-If not specified, most systems handles traditional western tonal music.
+If not specified, most systems handle traditional western tonal music.
 However, most saxophone-based work \cite{40, 41, 42} generates Jazz music, because saxophone is an iconic instrument in Jazz performance.
-And the Drumming System \cite{56} generates Brazilian drumming music.%The Bach Fugue System \cite{23}, literally, focus on fugue works composed by bach.
+And the Drumming System \cite{56} generates Brazilian drumming music.%The Bach Fugue System \cite{23}, literally, focuses on fugue works composed by bach.

 Performing polyphonic music is much more challenging than monophonic music, because it requires synchronization between voices.
-Pop-E \cite{28} use a synchronization mechanism to achieve polyphonic performance.
+Pop-E \cite{28} uses a synchronization mechanism to achieve polyphonic performance.
 Bach Fugue System \cite{23} is created using the polyphonic rules in music theory about fugue, so it's inherently able to play polyphonic fugue.
 KCCA Piano System \cite{57} can generate homophonic music -- an upper melody with an accompaniment -- which is common in piano music.
-Music Plus One \cite{52,53,54} is a little bit different because it's a accompaniment system, it adapts non-expressive orchestral accompaniment track to user's performance. %Other systems usually generates monophonic tracks only.
+Music Plus One \cite{52,53,54} is a little bit different because it's an accompaniment system, and it adapts a non-expressive orchestral accompaniment track to the user's performance. %Other systems usually generates monophonic tracks only.

 \section{A Brief Introduction to SVM-HMM}